Lumieducation/H5P-Nodejs-library/README.md

 There are already default implementations that you can use.
 These are only for demonstration purposes and are not suitable to be used in a multi-user environment and not optimised for speed.

+### Calling maintenance functions regularly

+The implementation needs to call several function regularly (comparable to a cronjob):

+- Call ```H5PEditor.temporaryFileManager.cleanUp()``` every 5 minutes.
+This checks which temporary files have expired and deletes them if necessary.
+It is important to do this, as temporary files are **not** automatically deleted when a piece of content is saved.
+- Call ```H5PEditor.contentTypeCache.updateIfNecessary()``` every 12 hours.
+This will download information about the available content types from the H5P Hub.
+If you don't do this, users won't be shown new content types or updates to existing content types when they become available.

 ## Development & Testing